DaveMielke/NBP/b2g/ui/doc/introduction.rst

 always rendered in braille as themselves.

-The special character rendered as |the undefined character| is used to represent a character that doesn't have its own defined representation.
+The special character rendered as |the undefined character| is used to represent a character that doesn't have a defined representation.

 Identifying an Unrecognized Character
 `````````````````````````````````````